We at On the Ball Bathrooms believe bathroom windows need to serve three important functions

 Glass Block Window

 Glass block windows are the most polarising bathroom window we install in Perth.
 People either love it or hate there never seems to be an in-between.
-The pros of the window are the wow factor, the high amount of designs and colours, incredibly water-resistant and allow for a maximum amount of light but still giving privacy.
-The cons are the lack of to no ventilation, they can be a little see-through depending on the design and lastly can feel outdated to certain people.
+The pros of the window are the wow factor, the high amount of designs and colors, incredibly water-resistant and allow for a maximum amount of light but still giving privacy.
+The cons are the lack of to no ventilation, they can be a little see-through depending on the design, and lastly can feel outdated to certain people.

 As mentioned the ventilation is the biggest issue with glass block windows you can however at an extra cost purchase a ventilation block which allows permanent airflow, however, I personally feel it ruins the look of the window feature.
 We have an example of a row of ventilation glass blocks below.